 A number of convincing studies suggest that testosterone exerts its anti-diabetic effects by improving blood sugar levels

-Several studies report that testosterone is beneficial in preventing cognitive decline related to ageing and brain disorders:
+Several studies report that testosterone is beneficial in preventing cognitive decline related to aging and brain disorders:

 Studies also suggest that testosterone is integral for bone health and can help prevent various bone disorders: